behroozsepehry/exercise-solver/README.md

   - Relaxing `THRESHOLD` to allow more pairing flexibility

 ### Exercise data
 * Activations are estimates.
-If you disagree with a given exercise's activation, tweak the numbers — the solver will reflect your judgment.
+If you disagree with a given exercise's activation values, edit them in `config.json`.
-* Some exercises are defined in `REMOVED_EXERCISES` dict in the code for reference but not used in the solver.
-* For assignment issues, check if THRESHOLD is too restrictive or exercises have high overlap; the solver penalizes conflicts but may not find perfect schedules in all cases.
+* For assignment issues, check if `"threshold"` is too restrictive (try increasing to 0.4–0.5) or exercises have high overlap; the solver penalizes conflicts but may not find perfect schedules in all cases.